 The images must be relevant to the mission stipulated by the ISPA and to one of the three sustainability themes (i.e., environmental, social, or governance), which are discussed in detail on the website’s homepage at www.ispaward.com.

 The Jury will select five Single Photo finalists, five Photo Story finalists, and one Grant winner.
 The finalists and the winner will be informed by email.
-The names of the Single Photo and the Photo Story winners will be publicly announced in October/November 2021.
+The names of the Single Photo and the Photo Story winners will be publicly announced on November 11, 2021.

-The winner of the Grant will be contacted privately and will have to maintain complete confidentiality until the end of the project’s production period, which will coincide with the official presentation of the Grant in October/November 2021.
+The winner of the Grant will be contacted privately and will have to maintain complete confidentiality until the end of the project’s production period, which will coincide with the official presentation of the Grant on November 11, 2021.
 The winner of the Grant will be publicly announced during the presentation, which will be accompanied by a detailed overview of the project and a selection of images.

 In case any of the finalists or winners should fail to reply, the Jury reserves the right to modify the order of the finalists or name another winner.
 If the winners refuse to accept the cash prize, the Jury reserves the right to donate the money in question to The Global FoodBanking Network (70 E. Lake Street, Suite 1200, Chicago, IL 60601, USA).
 The Organizer reserves the right, at its sole discretion, to disqualify and remove any application that does not comply with the stipulated requirements, even if the Applicant completed the registration on the website correctly.
 Disqualifications may be applied retroactively if violations of the Official Rules should be revealed at a later date.